MicrosoftDocs/azure-dev-docs/java/jdk/transition-from-java-8-to-java-11.md

 ---
-title: Transitioning from Java 8 to Java 11
+title: Transition from Java 8 to Java 11
+titleSuffix: Azure
 description: A guide for managing the move from Java 8 to Java 11.
 author: dsgrieve
 manager: maverbur